Tuesday, September 01, 2015

 But is it any good?

-Two gameplay modes are available: "Action" has a time restriction whereas "Emotion" gives you all the time in the world and is useful for newcomers or those simply wanting a more leisurely experience.
-Controls are best with the joystick and navigation can be improved by pushing up or down to change your world viewing angle.
+We have two gameplay modes: "Action" has a time restriction, whereas "Emotion" gives you all the time in the world and is useful for newcomers or those simply wanting the leisurely experience.
+Controls are best with the joystick, and navigation can be improved by pushing up/down to change your world-view angle.

-Interestingly, a shadow is cast by your craft - this helps to pinpoint your position in each position perfectly.
+Interestingly, a shadow is cast by your craft - this helps to pinpoint your position in each position perfectly, and it's totally necessary.
 Some rooms contain obscure baddies which can annoyingly get in the way and knock you about - watch out for the "snake" creature!!
-Alpha Waves will never disappoint no matter which gameplay style you prefer and is great for explorers.
+Alpha Waves will never disappoint, no matter which gameplay style you prefer.
+Of course, I like to play the "Emotion", which is absolutely superb for explorers!

-As you can tell, it's tough to explain but much easier to pick up play!
-So let's see another screenshot...
+As you can tell, it's tough to explain, but much easier to play!
+So let's see a screenshot...

 What is that weird thing?
 An enemy ship or someone coming over to help?